 • The peregrine falcon is the fastest animal in the world.
 One bird was clocked at 217 miles per hour.

-• The peregrine falcon is found on every continent except Antartica.
+• The peregrine falcon is found on every continent except Antarctica.

 • A peregrine falcon’s wing span is about 3 feet.